ilmax/site/content/posts/import-many-terraform/index.md

 │       └── webapp
 ```

-After coming up with this list of principles, I started creating the HCL module for each resource type, importing it in a local state, running terraform plan to ensure there are no changes and repeating till I create all the modules.
+After coming up with this list of principles, I started creating the HCL module for each resource type, importing it in a local state, running Terraform plan to ensure there are no changes and repeating till I create all the modules.

 To make the plan/import phase quick, I was applying the changes on a single module basis.